openzipkin/brave/instrumentation/kafka-streams/RATIONALE.md

 the Producers at the middle (e.g. `builder.through(topic)`) or at the end of a Stream topology will reference the initial span, and mark the end of a Stream Process.

-If intermediate steps on the Stream topology require tracing, `TracingProcessorSupplier` and `TracingTransformerSupplier` record execution into a new Span, referencing the parent context stored on Headers, if available.
+If intermediate steps on the Stream topology require tracing, `TracingV2ProcessorSupplier` and `TracingV2FixedKeyProcessorSupplier` record execution into a new Span, referencing the parent context stored on Headers, if available.

-### Transformers and Partitioning

-The behaviour of some operations wrapped into Kafka Streams Processor API types could change the underlying topology.

-For example, `filter` operation on the Kafka Streams DSL is stateless and doesn't impact partitioning;
-but `kafkaStreamsTracing.filter()` returns a `Transformer` that if grouping or joining operations follows, it could lead to **unintentional partitioning**.

-Be aware operations that any usage of `builder.transformer(...)` will cause re-partitioning when grouping or joining downstream ([Kafka docs](https://kafka.apache.org/documentation/streams/developer-guide/dsl-api.html#applying-processors-and-transformers-processor-api-integration)).

 ### Why doesn't this trace all Kafka Streams operations?